janko/rodauth-rails/README.md

 sure the correct migration is run for the correct user.

-To keep with Rails' "convention over configuration" doctrine, rodauth-rails disables the use of database functions.
-It can still be turned back on, it's just disabled by default.
+To keep with Rails' "convention over configuration" doctrine, rodauth-rails disables the use of database functions, though it can still be turned back on.

 ### Account statuses